ETG Cutoff Levels: 500 vs 100 ng/mL — Probation, Court & Lab Tests (2026)

 Why this level: Programs using 100 ng/mL want maximum sensitivity.
 They're monitoring people who should not be drinking at all, so any alcohol consumption—even moderate—needs to be detected.

-Important: If you're on probation or court-ordered monitoring, assume your test uses 100 ng/mL unless told otherwise.
-This threshold is 5× more sensitive than the standard cutoff.
+Important: If you're on probation or court-ordered monitoring, do not assume your cutoff.
+Ask for the actual threshold.
+If you cannot get an answer, plan conservatively around 100 ng/mL because it is 5× more sensitive than 500 ng/mL.

 Quick Comparison